 Maurice Black, MPI's executive vice president, earned his BA in English and economics from the National University of Ireland and his doctorate in English literature from the University of Pennsylvania.
 He has extensive experience in education, publishing, media, and nonprofit organizations, and has been involved with MPI since its founding.
 Active in programming, development, communications, and digital strategy, he provides script coverage, editorial guidance, and fundraising advice to MPI filmmakers and recruits fellows to its award-winning Rising Filmmakers program.
 Maurice teaches screenwriting workshops to MPI filmmakers and is actively involved in developing MPI's original narrative film content on the MPI creative team.

 Lana Link, MPI's vice president of marketing, spearheads marketing efforts for in-house productions and assists MPI-supported filmmakers with their marketing and distribution strategies, as well as story consultation.
 She produces films, as well as MPI masterclasses and workshops.
 She is also a member of MPI's creative team, on which she writes scripts and comedy sketches.
-Link is a former College of Public Interest Law Fellow at the Pacific Legal Foundation, where she filed briefs in courts around the country in the areas of economic liberty and individual rights.
+Lana is a former College of Public Interest Law Fellow at the Pacific Legal Foundation, where she filed briefs in courts around the country in the areas of economic liberty and individual rights.
 Lana is a graduate of the University of Chicago and a former Fulbright grant recipient in Vienna, Austria.
 She earned her JD from Pepperdine University School of Law where she was a lead articles editor for the Journal of Business, Entrepreneurship, and the Law.
 She holds a certificate in independent producing from UCLA Extension.

 Stacie Fulcher, MPI's director of talent development, holds a BA in political science from the University of Georgia.
 She previously worked for the Club for Growth and Americans for Tax Reform in Washington, D.C., where she managed nonprofit programs, fundraising, marketing, and outreach efforts.
 A vital contributor to MPI's program work, Stacie spearheads the Hollywood Career Launch Program while advancing fundraising efforts, film promotions, and marketing campaigns.